 Roadside Mowing

-Sturgeon County ensures paved and graveled roadsides are mowed to improve visibility and to control undesired vegetation or regulated weeds.
-Graveled roadsides are mowed a minimum of once annually, and paved and hard-surface roadsides are mowed a minimum of twice annually.
+Sturgeon County ensures paved and gravelled roadsides are mowed to improve visibility and to control undesired vegetation or regulated weeds.
+Gravelled roadsides are mowed a minimum of once annually, and paved and hard-surface roadsides are mowed a minimum of twice annually.
 If you have concerns that a roadside near you is being neglected or vegetation is becoming a hazard, please contact Ag Services.

 Municipal Reserve Mowing

 Municipal reserves exist throughout residential areas for the enjoyment of visitors and residents.
 These areas can host a variety of recreational uses – some are developed park spaces while others are open or naturalized spaces.
-As these are county-owned properties, they are maintained based on the type of use and in accordance with the Vegetation Management Standards Policy.
+As these are county-owned properties, they are maintained based on the type of use per the Vegetation Management Standards Policy.

-Sturgeon County will control weeds and excessive vegetation growth and focus our control measures on MRs that are frequented by residents.
-Other MRs are left to be as naturalized as possible.
-If you have concerns regarding vegetation on a Municipal Reserve parcel near you, please contact Ag Services.
+Sturgeon County will control weeds and excessive vegetation growth and focus our control measures on municipal reserves that are frequented by residents.
+Other municipal reserves are left to be as naturalized as possible.

 Brush Management